Automattic/wp-calypso/apps/editing-toolkit/README.md

 This plugin includes many sub-features which add blocks and new functionality to the Gutenberg editor.
 The plugin provides a single codebase which can be installed on any platform which requires these features, such as the WordPress.com multisite or other standalone WordPress instances.

+## Rename Info

-**Note: This plugin is currently being renamed from Full Site Editing Plugin to WordPress.com Editing Toolkit Plugin.**
+This plugin has been renamed from Full Site Editing Plugin to WordPress.com Editing Toolkit Plugin.
-In the near future, the following will be changed:
+The following changed to use "editing-toolkit" in place of "full-site-editing".

 - Directories and filenames referencing "full site editing"
 - Code referencing those filenames
 - Documentation
 - CI job names

-Those will be updated to use "editing-toolkit" in place of "full-site-editing."

-The following items will likely not change:
+The following items did not change:

 - The plugin slug, which will remain `full-site-editing` due to rename limitations in WordPress.
 - The root full-site-editing-plugin.php file (to preserve the plugin slug).